transferwise/public-api-postman-collection/bank-flow/README.md

 ### Set up your Environment variables

-To begin with set the `client-id`, `client-secret` and `client-redirect-uri` variables based ont those issued to you by TransferWise.
+To begin with set the `client-id`, `client-secret` and `client-redirect-uri` variables based on those issued to you by TransferWise.

 ### Get user access